NecmettinCimen/work-follow/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-OdevTakip App .Net Core 2.2
+WorkFollow App .Net Core 9.0

 A list of commonly used resources that I find helpful are listed in the acknowledgements.